The Orchard Bees

 ☆ For further information about natural beekeeping, visit Jim's website: jimthebee.co.uk

-Tree bumble bees (a recently-arrived species from Europe) are nesting in the tit box in the sycamore behind the compost bays.
+- Tree bumble bees (a recently-arrived species from Europe) nested in the tit box in the sycamore behind the compost bays.

-The grass in the bee enclosure was cut during cool conditions, to avoid the need for doing this when the bees are flying strongly.
+- The grass in the bee enclosure is cut during cool conditions, to avoid the need for doing this when the bees are flying strongly.

 December 2016 overview